 South Africa currently has the continent’s highest death rate, but inline with the fact it’s also the most aged nation of the region:

-By comparison, richer nations have far larger proportions and populations of older folk, who are far more at risk -they more resemble demographic meringues of doom, much flattened and bulbous:
+By comparison, richer nations have far larger proportions and populations of older folk, who are much more at risk -they resemble demographic meringues of doom, flattened and bulbous:

 Also this isn’t to detract from the fact the African Council convened a few days after the pandemic was announced and agreed to enact continent-wide measures between nations.
 As the region most likely to suffer from the disease, with little PPI, ICUs and infrastructure (but no stranger to epidemics) they knew they HAD to rely on preventative measures.

 The more pink, the more stringent, as charted by Oxford University.
 Tanzania was notably scolded by its neighbours for being the outlier, though even its response would put many richer nations to shame:

 5. To cap off, world leadership is still playing up.
 While many are valiantly fighting the good fight (New Zealand’s Jacinda Ardern, Germany’s Angela Merkel) the usual suspects are still at it, banging the drum and shitting in the sink while everyone else tries to get on with it.
 Brazil’s Jair Bolsonaro mentioned taking the vaccine may turn one into an alligator, having set himself on a personal crusade against vaccines in general, in contrast to the rest of the nation.
 Meanwhile Trump is still too consumed AF trying to stay in the White House to roll out meds with any speed whatsoever, and Mexico’s Manuel Lopez Obrador -mask averse and slamming Europeans for having lockdowns -is conducting only 10,000 tests a day (with a whopping 97% positivity rate) in a nation of 130 million.

 Oh and France’s Emanuel Macron just got it.
 Still would.